 Afterwards, Kossola learns that he will begin the oro initiation ceremony.
 He and the other initiates and men spend nine days outside Bante.
 He hasn't yet completed his initiation when his nineteenth birthday comes but Kossola is already thinking of taking a wife.
 The girl he's interested in is Aderonke.

-So Captain Timothy, unable to take the time to make the journey himself, hires Captain William Foster, a younger man and a Canadian.
+So Captain Timothy, unable to take the time to make the journey himself, hires Captain William Foster, a younger man and a Canadian to do just that.
 They secure a ship, the Clotilda.
 Foster suggests they sail to Ouidah in Dahomey, along West Africa's Slave Coast to collect their "cargo".

 J.B who grew up an orphan and has worked on ships since the age of ten, learns that Captain Foster is hiring for the Clotilda and is hired on.
 He feels good that it will be a regular shipping job because he doesn't want to work on any slave ship.
 Meaher meanwhile decides he will hire a tugboat skipper, Hollingsworth to bring in his cargo so that he can hide them in the swamps before selling them off.